-Residency at The Children's Hospital of Philadelphia delivers in-depth experience in both inpatient and outpatient areas, while progressively increasing individual responsibility and opportunities for individual and elective study.
+Residency at Children's Hospital of Philadelphia delivers in-depth experience in both inpatient and outpatient areas while progressively increasing responsibility and opportunities for individual and elective study.
 In light of their important role as teachers, all residents are offered faculty appointments in the School of Medicine as instructors.

 In the second half of the PL1 year, there is graduated autonomy on the inpatient floors.
-PL1s begin to take on the floor pager, admission process and primary patient responsibility.
-Supporting PL1s are the senior resident, who remains on the floor as a consulting physician for the team, and the supervisory resident, who is aware of all patients on the floor, evaluates all admissions after discussion with the PL1 and is available for any questions or concerns.
+The PL1 begins to take responsibility for the floor pager and admission process, in addition to primary patient responsibility.
+The senior resident remains on the floor as a consulting physician for the team.
+The supervisory resident is aware of all patients on the floor, evaluates all admissions after discussion with the PL1 and is available for any questions or concerns.

 A core focus of the PL2 year is obtaining proficiency at assessing and managing critically ill children.
 PL2s have experience in oncology, cardiology, endocrine/metabolism, the Pediatric Intensive Care Unit (PICU), and the Newborn/Infant Intensive Care Unit (N/IICU) as the primary clinician.